ZicoDiegoRR/stable-diffusion-xl-colab-ui/utils/README.md

 - `pipeline_selector.py` — Selects the appropriate generation pipeline based on UI input.

-- `preprocess.py` — Loads the save file and the prompt generator, then process them.
+- `preprocess.py` — Loads the save file and the prompt generator and processes them.

 - `run_generation.py` — Executes the core image generation process.